Malav20/json-validate-utils/README.md

-# json-validator-plus
+# json-validate-utils

 A lightweight JSON validator for Node.js and browser environments, with support for advanced validation features.

 ## Installation

-You can install `json-validator-plus` via npm:
+You can install `json-validate-utils` via npm:

 ## Usage

-`json-validator-plus` provides a `validateJSON` method that takes in two parameters:
+`json-validate-utils` provides a `validateJSON` method that takes in two parameters:

 - `actualData` - The JSON data that needs to be validated.
 - `schema` - The JSON schema to compare the `actualData` against.